Best Sleep Positions During Pregnancy for Safer Rest - Baby Chick

 Share

-Sleep.
-It’s every mama’s best friend.
-But as many women know, sleep can be difficult to get when you’re pregnant and even more so once you have your baby.
-But when you’re pregnant, you’re more than likely tossing and turning each night trying to find a comfortable position.
+It can be difficult to get sleep when you’re pregnant.
+You’re likely tossing and turning each night, trying to find a comfortable position to sleep in.
 (That and getting up to pee every hour.)
-It then takes forever before you finally fall asleep.
-And if you’re like me, who usually sleeps on her stomach, your normal sleep positions don’t work.
+And if you’re like me, who usually sleeps on her stomach, your regular sleep positions don’t work during pregnancy.

-The best sleep position during pregnancy is to be on your side.
-Preferably, the left side.
-The reason for this is lying on your left side releases any pressure that might be on your vena cava.
-A large vein that runs down the right lower side of your body and is responsible for bringing all the unoxygenated blood from your lower extremities to your heart.
-Your vena cava is responsible for sending blood to your uterus, which increases the amount of blood, oxygen, and nutrients that reach the placenta and your baby.
-This is why sleeping on your left side is preferred.
-However, I don’t want you to lose any more sleep if you end up sleeping on your right side.
-As long as you are switching positions each night or even throughout the night (which I’m sure you are), you are doing just fine.
+The best sleeping position during pregnancy is on your side.
+Preferably the left side.3 The reason is that lying on your left side releases pressure on your vena cava.4 This is a large vein running down the right lower side of your body that’s responsible for bringing all the unoxygenated blood from your lower extremities to your heart.5 Your vena cava is responsible for sending blood to your uterus, which increases the amount of blood, oxygen, and nutrients that reach the placenta and your baby.6 However, I don’t want you to lose any more sleep if you end up sleeping on your right side.
+You’re doing fine as long as you switch positions each night or even throughout the night (which I’m sure you are).

 how to get better sleep when you are pregnant, pregnancy sleep pillow, sleep positions during pregnancy, baby chick